JeffT1234/Delta_Strategy/README.md

-#Delta Strategy - Executive Document
+# Delta Strategy – Executive Document

 Delta Strategy is a co-developed portfolio architecture engineered around antifragile risk structuring and recursive capital integrity.
 This repository presents a public-level summary of the system's design philosophy, intelligence layers, and conceptual framework.